Citroën C3 Aircross: Reviews

-Standalone model (A88 ; 2017)
+First generation (A88; 2017)

 The Citroën C3 Aircross for Europe is a subcompact crossover SUV from Citroën.
 Presented on 12 June 2017 in Paris, it has been marketed from October of the same year.
 The C3 Aircross was announced by the C-Aircross concept car, presented at the 2017 Geneva Motor Show.

 It shares its platform and many elements with its cousin the Opel Crossland X that replaces the Meriva, following the partnership between Groupe PSA and General Motors, which was first announced in 2012.
 Its style, directed by Pierre Authier, is in harmony with that of the new Citroën range: front double decker, "3D" lights.
 The C3 Aircross also offers numerous possibilities for customisation.